Blog · Review Essay · Last reviewed June 24, 2026

 There is also a political absence.
 The book is mostly concerned with how intelligence might be organized, not with who owns intelligent systems, who is trained by them, who is scored by them, who maintains them, or who gets harmed when their internal agencies fail.
 The present AI era forces that missing layer back into view.

-For this site, The Society of Mind belongs on the shelf because it makes intelligence institutional.
+The Society of Mind belongs beside Gödel, Escher, Bach, Computer Power and Human Reason, The User Illusion, and Hamlet on the Holodeck because it makes intelligence institutional.
 It dissolves the fantasy that mind is pure command and replaces it with a more useful picture: mind as governance among partial agencies.

 That picture clarifies human-machine cognition.
 A person using an AI system is not simply a user receiving answers.
 Two societies of process are being coupled: the user's internal habits and conflicts, and the machine's hidden architecture of models, memories, tools, policies, and incentives.
 The interface is the treaty surface between them.